storybookjs/react-native/addons/addon-contexts/README.md

 1. Define a single global file for managing contextual environments (a.k.a. containers) for all of your stories declaratively.
 No more repetitive setups or noisy wrapping, making your stories more focused and readable.
 2. Support dynamic contextual props switching from Storybook toolbar at runtime.
-You can easily slicing into different environments (e.g. languages or themes ) to understand how your component is going to response.
+You can easily slice into different environments (e.g. languages or themes ) to understand how your component is going to response.
 3. Library agnostic: no presumption on what kind of components you want to wrap around your stories.
 You can even use it to bridge with your favorite routing, state-management solutions, or even your own `React.context` provider.
 4. Offer chainable and granular configurations.
-It is even possible to customized at per story level.
+It is even possible to fine-tune at per story level.

-## 🧰 Supported Environments
+## 🧰 Requirements

 Make sure the version of your Storybook is above v5.
-Currently, only React is being supported.
-However, this addon is aiming to expend its framework supports in the near future.
+Currently, only React is supported.
+However, this addon is aimed to expend its framework supports in the near future.

 ## 🎬 Getting started